 Day 2: The Great Outdoors

 Rise and shine!
-Be sure to prep for a day outdoors – even us non-outdoorsy folks are going to get some fresh air on this day.
+Be sure to prep for a day of outdoor activities – even us non-outdoorsy folks are going to get some fresh air on this day.

 I recommend starting the day to try and catch sunrise; this could be hella early depending on the time of year you visit.
-Both Zion National Park and Red Cliffs National Conservation Area have good spots to watch the sun’s first rays light the red rocks on fire (figuratively).
+Both Zion National Park and Red Cliffs National Conservation Area have some of the best places to watch the sun’s first rays light the red rocks on fire (figuratively).
 Once the sun is up, set out on a hike in either of the canyons; don’t underestimate the heat, be sure to wear sunscreen, and pack lots of water.